virtualizebrief/collection/igel/readme.md

 > [!IMPORTANT]
 > Pairs with the file [imprivata_clean.sh](imprivata_clean.sh)

+> [!WARNING]
+> Do not attach this profile to a folder with devices that do not use Imprivata PIE.
+The result would be a device that reboots every 5 minutes.

 There is an issue with upgraded to Igel OS 11.09.x and running Imprivata ProveID Embedded 7.11 (I'll call it PIE for short).
 You must add PIE 7.12 for 11.09.x to your Imprivata appliance while keeping PIE 7.11 for 11.08.x.

 | Igel OS | Imprivata PIE |